TNA Impact preview: The lineup for Thursday's Bound For Glory go-home show - Pro Wrestling Dot Net

 -Josh Alexander vs. Jonathan Gresham

-Powell’s POV: This will be the go-home show for the Bound For Glory pay-per-view event that will be held on Saturday, October 26 in Detroit, Michigan at Wayne State Fieldhouse.
+Powell’s POV: The TNA Bound For Glory pay-per-view will be held on Saturday in Detroit, Michigan at Wayne State Fieldhouse.
 TNA Impact airs Thursdays on AXS TV and TNA+ at 7CT/8ET.
 John Moore’s weekly TNA Impact reviews are available on Fridays along with my TNA Impact Hit List and exclusive audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment